BettercareHealth/bettercare/README.md

 	*	manually marking key concepts as blockquotes by adding > and a space (not a tab) at the start of each line
 	*	Note that list indents can get complicated, so check previous chapters and test your markdown-to-HTML conversion when you hit a tricky one (e.g. a note inside a bullet list nested inside a numbered list).
 1. Look out for italic and bold, and manually mark these in markdown with asterisks: *italic* and **bold**.
 It's best to search the InDesign document for these instances so you don't miss any (in InDesign, you can search for a text style or formatting; if you put no characters in the search field, it'll find every instance of that style or formatting).
+1. Make URLs into (clickable) links.
+To make text into a link, surround it with square brackets, followed immediately (i.e. no space) by the full URL in round brackets: `[This will be clickable text](http://the.full.url.here)`.
 1. Look out for special characters, especially degree symbols (°), superscripts and subscripts.
 It's best to search the InDesign document (search by style and basic character formats, e.g. 'Position' for superscript and subscript) for these instances so you don't miss any.
 Most superscripts and subscripts in InDesign and similar are created by formatting normal text (shrink and baseline shift).
 In text-only, you must use the [unicode character for each superscript or subscript character](http://en.wikipedia.org/wiki/Unicode_subscripts_and_superscripts).
 E.g. when typing the symbol for oxygen, O₂, the subscript 2 is ₂, unicode character U+2082.
 To type these characters, you may need special software (e.g. for Windows, Google unicodeinput.exe), or copy-paste from [an online reference](http://scriptsource.org/cms/scripts/page.php?item_id=character_list&key=2070).
 In Windows, you can also find symbols in Character Map, e.g. search in Character Map for 'Subscript Two'.
 1. At tables, add `{:.table-caption}` in the line immediately after the table caption, which should *always* immediately precede the table.
 Kramdown uses this to apply the class `table-caption` to the paragraph.
 In our print output, this helps us avoid page breaks between the caption and the table.
 Tables can be created in markdown, but if you need any cell merging or other fine formatting control, you must create an HTML table (using `<table>` etc. tags).
 To easily create tables with markdown (for Kramdown processing):
 	*	use [Senseful's online tool](http://www.sensefulsolutions.com/2010/10/format-text-as-table.html).
 To do this: